22 February 2020

 We have a fabulous young male named Questa who is out of Yogi x Billie.
-Questa won the Award of Merit at Westminster 2019, took the Best of Breed award at the Oaks, PA show in 2019 and will be on television TODAY – watch The National Dog Show on NBC at 12pm!
+Questa won the Award of Merit at Westminster 2019, took the Best of Breed award at the Oaks, PA show in 2019 and was on television on Thanksgiving 2019 – you can still watch him compete in the Non Sporting Group of The 2019 National Dog Show.
+Just google it and there are links that are easy to follow.
 With Questa added to our home pack, it will make my life a lot easier, as our current stud dogs all live elsewhere and with other forever families.
-We have Kensington males living in the Catskills, two in the Boston area, one in NYC and one in southern Vermont.
-Yogi, Beckham, Charlie and Questa have all tested CLEAR of the four genetic mutations for which we have tests in our breed (NCL, PLL, PRA3 and RCD4).
+We have Kensington males living in the Catskills and in the Boston area.
+Yogi, Beckham and Questa have all tested CLEAR of the four genetic mutations for which we have tests in our breed (NCL, PLL, PRA3 and RCD4).
 This is terrific for us and for other breeders interested in an outcross to a Kensington dog.
 Please reach out to me, if you have interest in using one of my stud dogs.
 Please also know that I make NO ASSUMPTIONS and submit cheek swabs on every animal in my breeding program to the AHT in England for full genetic testing.
 CBP is a temporary classification, as far as I am concerned, and that assumption is not enough to provide absolute clarity.

 A LITTLE U.S. BREED HISTORY: